Squarific/NeuralNet/README.md

 ========

 The settings object defaults to:

     {
-	layers: 2, //Used for generating
+        hiddenLayers: 2,            // The amount of hidden layers the network should have
-	nodesPerLayer: 20, //Used for generating
+        nodesPerLayer: 20,          // The amount of nodes for each hidden layer
-    inputNodes: 2,
+        inputNodes: 2,              // The amount of input nodes the network will have
-    outputNodes: 2
+        outputNodes: 2              // The amount of output nodes
-	mutationRate: 0.04 //Used for mutation
+        mutationRate: 0.04          // The weights and bias will on average change this much
+                                    // weight += (Math.random() * 2 - 1) * mutationRate
     }

 Network
 =======